jianglin-code/cells-android10/README.md

 The Android source code is:  android-10.0.0_r33

-Adapted to Pixel 3a xl
+This source code is adapted to the Pixel 3a xl

 # Some papers based on this program:
 ICSE'2021 《App's Auto-Login Function Security Testing via Android OS-Level Virtualization》